OA and Sustainable Ocean Planning

 Pollution controls support ecosystem recovery: The 18% reduction in nitrogen loading under Scenario B (from 12,400 to 10,200 tonnes/yr), achieved through wastewater treatment upgrades costing USD 22 million, improves water quality sufficiently to support coral and seagrass condition improvement.
 The condition improvements are projected to increase ecosystem service capacity by 8%, yielding fishery nursery benefits that partially offset the costs of pollution controls.

-Based on this analysis, the cabinet approved Scenario B as the basis for the sustainable ocean economy roadmap, with specific budget allocations for catch management enforcement, mangrove restoration, and wastewater infrastructure documented in the national budget presentation (TG-1.1 National Budget Processes).
+Based on this analysis, the cabinet approved Scenario B as the basis for the sustainable ocean economy roadmap, with specific budget allocations for catch management enforcement, mangrove restoration, and wastewater infrastructure documented in the national budget presentation (TG-1.1 OA and National Budget Processes).

 4. Acknowledgements